-A judgment obtained in the courts of any EU Member State or in Norway, Switzerland or Iceland would be recognised and enforceable in Sweden provided that certain actions are taken (e.g., the foreign judgment needs to be referred to the Svea Court of Appeal in Stockholm).
+A judgment obtained in the courts of any EU Member State or in Norway, Switzerland or Iceland would be recognised and enforceable in Sweden; however, in certain cases administrative actions might have to be taken (e.g., a foreign judgment sometimes needs to be referred to the relevant district court).
 Sweden is also a party to the New York Convention on the Recognition and Enforcement of Foreign Arbitral Awards 1958.
 A judgment obtained in the courts of any other foreign jurisdiction would as a starting point not be enforceable in Sweden; however, such judgment could be used as evidence in a Swedish court.